axiros/docutools/src/lcdoc/mkdocs/lp/plugs/show_src/README.md

 # show_src

-Copies delimitted stanzas within arbitrary files (usually source code) into your docs and creates links to those files on the repo server.
+Copies delimitted stanzas within arbitrary files (usually source code) into your docs.

+Also creates links to those files on the repo server.

-Format within the source file: :docs:matchstring (no space)
+Format within the source file: `:docs:matchstring` (no space after the colon)

 ## Parameters